Görkem Sağlam

-Görkem Sağlam (born 11 April 1998) is a professional footballer who plays as an attacking midfielder for Süper Lig side Hatayspor.
+Görkem Sağlam (born 11 April 1998) is a professional footballer who plays as an attacking midfielder for TFF 1.
+Lig side Kayserispor.
 Born in Germany, he has opted to play for Turkey internationally.

 International career

 Born in Germany, Sağlam is of Turkish descent.
 He was a youth international for Germany, having played up to the Germany U20s.
 In November 2020, he was called up to the Turkey U21s for 2021 UEFA European Under-21 Championship qualification matches.